openstack/openstack-manuals/doc/common/get-started-with-openstack.rst

 scalable, and feature rich.
 Developers and cloud computing technologists from around the world create the OpenStack project.

-OpenStack provides an Infrastructure-as-a-Service (:term:`IaaS`) solution through a set of interrelated services.
+OpenStack provides an :term:`Infrastructure-as-a-Service (IaaS)` solution through a set of interrelated services.
 Each service offers an :term:`application programming interface (API)` that facilitates this integration.
 Depending on your needs, you can install some or all